RClabiisc/I2SRV32-S-v1/benchmarks/README.md

 * RISC-V GCC Cross Compiler (https://github.com/riscv-collab/riscv-gnu-toolchain).

 # Command to run
-* **make all** command should enter command prompt in Ubuntu Machine, in the present working directory.
+* **make all** command should enter in terminal on Ubuntu Machine, in the present working directory.
 * Example: Goto matrixmultiplication directory in terminal, and enter **make all**.

 # To-Do